NuSynth/GlideCLI/README.md

 software long after I have worked on it.

-The program will offer offer "memory-trials".
+The program will offer "memory-trials".
 These are a series of experiments that users will be able to volunteer to participate in.
 Initially; these trials will address the information that was absent from the research documents.
 After those initial variables have been more precisely determined, then several other series of trials will take place.
 These later trials will explore